Whirligig: Buzzers

-A buzzer (buzz, bullroarer, button-on-a-string) is an ancient mechanical device used for ceremonial purposes and as a toy.
+A buzzer (also known as a buzz, bullroarer or button-on-a-string) is an ancient mechanical device used for ceremonial purposes and as a toy.
 It is constructed by centering an object at the midpoint of a cord or thong and winding the cord while holding the ends stationary.
 The object is whirled by alternately pulling and releasing the tension on the cord.
 The whirling object makes a buzzing or humming sound, giving the device its common name.